vojtasvoboda/oc-shopaholicfakturoid-plugin/README.md

 ## Using

-After installing, you will see new tab Fakturoid in Shopaholic order detail with list of all attached Fakturoid invoices and button which allows you to send order to the Fakturoid and create new Fakturoid invoice.
+After installing, you will see a new tab Fakturoid in Shopaholic order detail with a list of all attached Fakturoid invoices and button which allows you to send an order to the Fakturoid and create a new Fakturoid invoice.

 ## Contributing